The Empathy Challenge: Teaching & Practicing Empathy

 Groups of 4-5, half of the class, or the entire class can develop lesson ideas for teachers in other classes to show how empathy relates to math, science, history, language, and more.
 The groups can each develop ways to help teachers see how they can teach about stories that really matter while also continuing to teach their academic topics.
 For some extra fun, group members can submit creations and key learnings to the Better World Ed team or through your members hub (if you are an existing member).
 If you’re not a member, today’s the perfect day to get started on this lifelong learning journey together!

-Teaching empathy isn’t a one time thing.
+We all know deep down that teaching empathy isn’t a one time thing.
 Every time we teach empathy, we have to practice it in our own lives as well.
 The empathy challenge is one to help us teach empathy in a meaningful, holistic, and deep way.
+To help us learn empathy organically.

 If teaching empathy is your priority, why not bring that teaching to life with stories that inspire and encourage empathy across all lines of difference?
 Across all borders?